Antonella Corda, Stunning Sardinian Wines

 Cannonau di Sardegna DOC, 14%

 Grapes picking is in September, with fermentation and ageing in stainless steel.
 A portion matures in untoasted oak barriques, so ensuring that there are no overt wood tastes while gaining a silky texture.
 A light brick-red colour, there’s white pepper and rose aromatics mixed in with red cherry and raspberry fruit.
 The tannins are exceptionally soft, balanced by fresh acidity and with an underbrush and almond finale.
 In short, it’s one of the most exciting expressions of Cannonau’s I’ve tried.
 Update: the 2019 vintage is now available at Valvona and Crolla for £23.49.

 Nuragus di Cagliari DOC.
 12.5%

 Nuragus is a white grape widely grown in Sardinia, but rarely seen elsewhere.
 For many years its charms were hidden because it is a massive cropper and highly drought resistant.
 When quantity rewarded winegrowers, this was one of those grape varieties that paid the bills.
 The downside was that this meant dull and neutral wine.
 However, reducing yields and paying close attention to canopy management is essential to quality.
 Then Nuragus is capable of making superb flavoursome wines with delicate aromas.
 Who better than Antonella Corda to understand this and so coax a grand vin from her vines?

 The Nuragus is the last to be picked, often deep into October.
 It ferments in stainless steel, with care taken to avoid bitterness from the grape skins.
-It then has six months maturation on the lees to pick up more aroma and flavour.
+It then has six months of maturation on the lees to pick up more aroma and flavour.
 The result is a balanced light white wine, featuring apples, pears and a dash of salinity.
 The result will give many a Chablis a run for its money, especially when paired with Oysters.
 How long will it be before the world discovers Nuragus?
 This example is not yet in the UK.

 A lightness of touch

 If there is one thing that links these three wines, it’s a lightness of touch.
 There’s extraordinary clarity, poise and elegance.